 However, if the data models for these construction objects are only applicable in certain countries or regions, the global marketplace remains just another great concept for the future.
 Yet, the digitisation of construction data that we are working on today is the first major step towards this digital future, and we need to think big.

 The need to establish a common data structure that can be used universally within the construction sector has already been identified by the standardisation bodies CEN and ISO.

 The need to establish a common data structure that can be used universally within the construction sector has already been identified by the standardisation bodies CEN and ISO.
 As a result, in the last few years they have been working on developing a standard – EN ISO 23387 – for structuring information about construction objects in BIM.
-This standard is already published by ISO and is expected to become an official European standard as well within the coming weeks, thus providing the necessary guideline to make construction data universally understood.
+The standard was recently published by both organisations, thus providing the necessary guideline to make construction data universally understood.

 Properties and data templates